ChilukaNikhila/PredictingCovid-19/README.md

 Severity Severe: It determines the severity of infection in an individual.
 It takes integers.

 No other Symptoms: It determines if the individual has other symptoms or not.
 This field takes integers.</div>

+# Analysis and visualization
+All the information about data cleaning and visualization can be accessed [here.](https://github.com/ChilukaNikhila/PredictingCovid-19/blob/main/Analysis%20and%20visualization/report_1_big_data%20(1).pdf)